Distillery-Dev/ComfyUI-serverless/README.md

   - **Conditional Logic:** Using `IF/THEN/ELSE` branches and `DO/WHILE` loops to create dynamic, intelligent workflows that can make decisions based on their own output.
   - **Type-Agnostic Data Flow:** Passing any data type—`IMAGE`, `MODEL`, `LATENT`, `CONDITIONING`, or any custom type—between iterations seamlessly.

-## 💡 The Solution: Pre-Execution Graph Manipulation
+## 💡 The Solution: Pre-Execution Graph Manipulation + Nesting of ComfyUI instances

 Instead of fighting ComfyUI's architecture, the new solution embraces it.
 For each iteration of a loop, the Discomfort engine will **programmatically construct a new, completely valid workflow prompt** that is self-contained and ready for execution.
 This eliminates the validation and race condition issues of the previous approach.

+This workflow should then be fed into a **nested ComfyUI server**, instantiated programmatically via the use of the ComfyConnector class available in the comfy_serverless module.

-This is achieved with two key components:
+This is achieved with three key components:

 ### 1\.
+The `ComfyConnector` Class

+ComfyConnector is a singleton class that acts as a Python wrapper to ComfyUI and allows us to pass workflows directly to its API.
+By choosing to nest a second ComfyUI server from within the runtime of ComfyUI, we liberate ourselves from the need to monkey patch the main ComfyUI instance in order to run a separate workflow, completely obviating our validation issues.

+Nesting two ComfyUI servers will also future-proof the code since we all it will take to run the run_sequential method is to pre-edit the workflow.json script to add to it the DiscomfortDataLoader node on top of the INPUT DiscomfortPorts.
+As the workflow.json structure is pretty solid at this point in time in the ComfyUI repository, this should make our code much less fragile to future developments of ComfyUI.

+ComfyConnector offers 3 methods that will be helpful:
+    - `upload_data`, to add (via disk memory) any required data (images, models etc) to the nested ComfyUI for execution.
+To avoid memory bloating, uploads flagged as ephemeral are automatically deleted when the server is killed.
+    - `run_workflow`, to queue the pre-edited workflow.json for execution on the nested ComfyUI, receiving its history object in the end (which should contain the outputs of the workflow run)
+    - `kill_api`, to kill the nested ComfyUI server upon the end of the workflow run.

+### 2\.
 The `DiscomfortLoopExecutor` Orchestrator

 This will be the main user-facing node.
 It will manage the entire loop's state and logic, deciding whether to continue, break, or branch based on user-defined conditions.
 (More information on the vision for its functionalities are available in the documentation: discomfort_doc_DiscomfortLoopExecutor_high_level_logic.md.)

-### 2\.
-The Hybrid Data Store & Universal Loader
+### 3\.
+Universal Data Loader: `DiscomfortDataLoader`

-To pass data between iterations efficiently and reliably, Discomfort uses a hybrid strategy:
+To pass data between iterations efficiently and reliably, Discomfort will strive to use a hybrid strategy:

   - **🚀 In-Memory (Default):** For maximum speed, data objects are passed between iterations as direct Python references via a controlled in-memory store.
-  - **💾 On-Disk (Fallback):** To prevent out-of-memory errors, very large objects (like model tensors) are automatically serialized to temporary files on disk.
+This is our preferred method of passing data around, butg we might be limited to use this strategy without monkey-patching ComfyUI's runtime execution.
+  - **💾 On-Disk (Fallback):** We may store data objects on-disk, either to conform to vanilla ComfyUI runtime execution or to prevent out-of-memory errors.

 An internal `DiscomfortDataLoader` node, which is invisible to the user, is then programmatically inserted into the workflow.
-This universal loader is configured to fetch the correct data from either memory or disk, ensuring the workflow is valid and has access to the required inputs before it even begins execution.
+This universal loader should be configured to fetch the correct data from either memory or disk as the case may be, ensuring the workflow is valid and has access to the required inputs before it even begins execution.

 ## 🏗️ How It Works: An Iteration in Detail

 1.  **Orchestration Begins:** The `DiscomfortLoopExecutor` node starts an iteration.
 It holds the current state of all loop variables (e.g., images, text, numbers) in a `loop_state` dictionary.
+It also instantiates a new ComfyConnector singleton, which triggers the launch of the nested ComfyUI server that will execute the workflow(s).
 2.  **Data Preparation:** The orchestrator examines the data in `loop_state`.
 Based on size and user settings, it either places the data object into the in-memory `_DATA_STORE` or saves it to a temporary file on disk.
-3.  **Graph Manipulation:** The orchestrator takes a fresh copy of the target workflow.
+3.  **Graph Manipulation:** The orchestrator takes a fresh copy of the target workflow and manipulates it according to achieve the required logic imposed by the run.
 It finds the placeholder `DiscomfortPort (INPUT)` nodes and replaces them with the internal `DiscomfortDataLoader` node.
 This new loader is pre-configured with the key or file path to the data for this iteration.
-4.  **Validation & Execution:** The modified workflow is now a standard, valid ComfyUI prompt.
-It is sent to the ComfyUI server, which validates and executes it without any special handling.
+4.  **Execution with nested ComfyUI server:** The modified workflow is now a standard, valid ComfyUI prompt.
+It is sent to the nested ComfyUI server via the ComfyConnector singleton, which validates and executes it without any special handling.
 5.  **Output Extraction:** Once the workflow finishes, the orchestrator inspects the execution history and extracts the data from any `DiscomfortPort (OUTPUT)` nodes.
+The extracted data is used to update the `loop_state` dictionary.
+[If more than one workflow.json was set to be run by the user, then the orchestrator will move to the next workflow and execute steps (3-5) subsequently until the list of workflows is exhausted.]
-6.  **Loop & Condition Check:** The extracted data is used to update the `loop_state` dictionary.
-The orchestrator then evaluates the user-defined loop conditions to decide whether to start the next iteration, take a branch, or end the loop.
+6.  **Loop & Condition Check:** The orchestrator then evaluates the user-defined loop conditions to decide whether to start the next iteration, take a branch, or end the loop.

 This cycle ensures every single execution is robust, efficient, and fully compliant with ComfyUI's architecture.